asterion9/ftd-LUA/README.md

 {
     {
-        gaitCenter = Vector3 : center point of the gait relative to the leg attachment point, segments = {
+        gaitCenter = Vector3 : center point of the gait relative to the leg attachment point, phase = float : a value between 0 and 1 to offset the phase of this leg, default is 0 and 0.5 alternating between each leg, segments = {
             {
                 len = Vector3 : legth of the first segment between its spinner and the sencod segment spinner,